kavintn12-Ai/kavintn12-Ai-/README.md

 ## 🚀 About Me

-Web Developer and Digital Marketer with a strong interest in creating modern, responsive websites and helping businesses build their online presence through effective digital marketing strategies.
+Web Developer and Digital Marketer specializing in modern, responsive websites and digital marketing solutions that help businesses strengthen their online presence.

 - 💼 Web Developer
 - 📈 Digital Marketer